- Director of Graduate Studies & Associate Professor

 Tomas A. Matza’s first book, Shock Therapy: Psychology, Precarity, and Well-Being in Postsocialist Russia (2018), draws on fieldwork in St. Petersburg, Russia, where he explored the psychotherapy boom that followed the collapse of the Soviet Union.
 This involved ethnographic research in psychological assistance organizations for children and adults, media analysis, and extensive interviews.
-The book examines how new ideas and practices of selfhood, and what he calls “precarious care," have emerged alongside Russia's political and economic transformations following the collapse of the USSR.
+The book examines how new ideas and practices of selfhood, and what he calls “precarious care," emerged alongside Russia's political and economic transformations following the collapse of the USSR.
 Shock Therapy describes the various political afterlives of psychotherapeutic care, which is now practiced as: a marketable commodity, a technique of biopolitical management, and a means to personal healing.
-These transformations in the nature of care have, in turn, turned the “self” into a site of political and economic production, providing practitioners with new forms of geographic and class mobility, but also creating new means of social differentiation among clients.
+These transformations in the nature of care have, in turn, turned the “self” into a site of political, economic and ethical production, providing practitioners with new forms of geographic and class mobility, but also creating new means of social differentiation among clients.

 Culture & Politics of Mental Health

-Undergraduate Seminar.
+Undergraduate Lecture Course.
 Are emotions universal, or are they culturally specific?
 Are talk therapies, drug regimes and diagnostic categories effective in the same ways cross-culturally?
 And, thinking beyond cultural diversity, how does psychological knowledge intersect with power and capital?
 How, for instance, are some qualities made to seem more “healthy” than others?
 Finally, do affective disorders carry a biological marker, or are they the result of particular ways of seeing?
 And what difference does that distinction make to people who provide mental healthcare, and those living under the description of disorder?
 At their core such questions are fundamentally anthropological, touching on topics of personhood, identity, subjectivity, medical authority and power and temporality, to name a few.
 This course explores these topics by exploring several ways in which anthropology has intersected with “the psychological.”
 Those include: studies that have sought to add anthropological depth to a psychological accounting of the human; studies that have interrogated the “psy-ences’” as a social institution enmeshed in relations of power; and studies exploring the increasing biomedicalization of mental health.
 The goal is to gain not only an appreciation of the rich diversity of human experience, but also a critical understanding of how our feelings and senses of wellbeing are structured by forces beyond ourselves.

-Global health & Humanitarianism
+Global Health & Humanitarianism

+Undergraduate Seminar.
 In the face of various global crises—health inequality, refugees, violence, natural disasters—the impulse to do something is understandable; however, helping is far from straightforward.
 What does it mean to help?
 Should those receiving it be consulted?
 What are the politics of help?
 This discussion-based seminar sets out to investigate these and other questions by examining two recent trends in international assistance—humanitarianism and global health.
 Humanitarianism, in its contemporary form, mobilizes international sentiment, ranging from sympathy to outrage, to address a variety of crises—displaced peoples (refugees), natural disasters, genocide, hunger.
 The movement for Global Heath, a successor to international health aid, leverages private/public partnerships to measure and eradicate the rising “burden of disease” globally.
 While distinct in their practices, both of these share a vision of global responsibility, as well, generally, as a transfer of expertise and concern from the global north to the global south.
 The course will place these two trends in historical and critical perspective by introducing students to a careful, anthropologically-based consideration of them.
 It seeks to push beyond two forms of naiveté—on the one hand the idea that help is always good; on the other, that it always masks some ulterior motive.
 The primary aim is to promote students’ awareness of the political, socioeconomic, medical and cultural complexity of the globalization of humanitarian and health concerns, and the importance of anthropological perspectives in discussing unintended problems and pursuing solutions.